patrickbwarren/qgis-survex-import/README.md

   is checked.

-When installed, a menu item 'Import .3d file' should appear on the 'Vector' drop-down menu in the main QGIS window.
-Clicking on this, a pop-up window appears for the user to select a `.3d` file, and choose whether to import legs or stations, or both.
+When installed, a menu item 'Import .3d file' should appear on the 'Vector' drop-down menu in the main QGIS window, and (possibly) a `.3d` icon in a toolbar (if enabled).

+Selecting 'Import .3d file' (or clicking on the .3d icon) brings up a window for the user to select a `.3d` file, and choose whether to import legs or stations, or both.
 For the former (legs) additional options allow the user to choose whether to include splay, duplicate, and surface legs.
 For the latter (stations) the user can choose whether to include surface stations.
 Finally there is an option to import the CRS from the `.3d` file if possible.
 On clicking OK, vector layers are created to contain the legs and stations as desired.
-The CRS is requested for each layer if not picked up from the file.
 Some attributes are also imported (perhaps most usefully, names).

-There is one point to bear in mind.
-Because of the (current) limitations in QGIS for creating vector layers in memory, the layer type does not explicitly know that the features include z-dimension (elevation) data.
-To work around this one can save the layer to a shapefile, for example to an ESRI Shapefile or a GeoPackage file.
-In QGIS this usually results in the saved shapefile automatically being loaded as a new vector layer, but of course one can also explicitly load the new shapefile.
-To ensure the z-dimension data is correctly incorporated when saving to a shapefile, in the 'Save as ...'  dialog make sure that the geometry type is specified (for legs this should be 'LineString', and for stations it should be 'Point') and the 'Include z-dimension' box is checked.

-Regardless of the above, features (legs or stations) in the created layers can be coloured by depth to mimic the behaviour of the `aven` viewer in survex (hat tip Julian Todd for figuring this out).
-The easiest way to do this is to use the `.qml` style files provided in this repository.
-For example to colour legs by depth, open the properties dialog and under the 'Style' tab, at the bottom select 'Style --> Load Style', then choose the `color_legs_by_depth.qml` style file.
-This will apply a graduated colour scheme with an inverted spectral colour ramp.
-A small limitation is that the ranges are not automatically updated to match the vertical range of the current data set.
-Refreshing this is trivial: simply fiddle with the number of 'Classes' (box on right hand side of 'Style' tab) and the ranges will update to match the current dataset.

 For the most part importing the CRS from the `.3d` file should work as expected if the survey data has been georeferenced using the survex